 B.A.T.M.A.N. adv. uses special nodes, called gateways, as central nodes which usually provide access to the internet and a DHCP service.
-Within B.A.T.M.A.N. adv. each regular node calculates it’s best gateway (having the highest TQ / smallest hop penalty) and will relay all DHCP requests to that gateway, which in turn will usually present itself as the default-router to any DHCP clients.
+Within B.A.T.M.A.N. adv. each regular node calculates it’s best gateway – having the highest Transmit Quality (TQ) / smallest hop penalty – and will relay all DHCP requests to that gateway, which in turn will usually present itself as the default-router to any DHCP clients.

 In a Freifunk network the B.A.T.M.A.N. gateways are usually provided by the community – Freifunk Hochstift in this case – and the regular nodes are operated by all the people willing to participate in the mesh network.
 The gateway machines usually also provide a L2 based VPN service (usually realized by fastd or – nowadays – L2TP) which is used by distributed nodes to connect with the mesh network.

 When the infrastructure re-design started back in 2015 we only had one own virtualization host and used quite some sponsored VMs for infrastructure services.
-We then had built a network heavily relying on tinc based L3-VPNs, like shown in the network plan below.
+At the time we had build a network heavily relying L3-VPNs based on tinc, like shown in the network plan below.
 Each filled rectangle represents a virtual machine.

 The wireless backbone network within the city of Paderborn was another problematic area.
 In the early days we had a small number of wireless backbone links (WBBL) and wanted to connect all POPs via B.A.T.M.A.N. adv. to extend our mesh network using the wireless backbone.
 The goal was – and still is – to provide entry points for users at each location, to try to minimize the B.A.T.M.A.N. adv.
 VPN traffic.